 Understanding your query, textual relevance, handling synonyms and natural language processing

 The way we search has changed a lot in the past decade.
 The original function of the Enter key was to begin a search, today it’s used to select a result that’s already been displayed.
 The type of information that people search for has changed too.

-Typos: When searching for anything we take in consideration the number of typos as a criteria of relevance.
+Typos: When searching for anything we take into consideration the number of typos as a criterion of relevance.
 This criterion allows you to rank results containing typos below results with the correct spelling.
 For example, in a search for “Geox”, you would prefer to have the “Geox” result (a typo-free match) displayed before“Gox” (a 1-letter-off typo).

-Number of words: The number of words criterion is the number of query words found in the record.
-Usually the more words found in the results, the higher the relevance
+The number of words: The number of words criterion is the number of query words found in the record.
+Usually, the more words found in the results, the higher the relevance

 Importance of attributes: The importance of attributes criterion identifies the most important matching attribute(s) of the record (a record can be a course, college, insurance, etc).
 Since records can contain more than one attribute, it’s not uncommon for one query to match multiple attributes of the same record or different attributes of different records.
 However, a match of one attribute might be more important than another when it comes to ranking, and that’s precisely why we have the attribute criterion.